exonum/exonum-doc/src/advanced/configuration-updater.md

 if all of the following conditions take place:

 - `cfg_hash` references a known proposed configuration `cfg`
-- A following configuration isn’t present
+- There is no agreed-upon following configuration
 - The actual configuration contains the `from` public key in the array of validator keys
 - `cfg.previous_cfg_hash` is equal to hash of the actual configuration